Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_11_oldpr.md

 PArt c: Delete the leftmost & from the whole array. that is why the alignment is incorrect.

+c: * should be next to 7 as per coding guidelines, look at other detailed multiplications.
 </div>

 <div class='review'>